Multidialogo/teambuilding-app/README.md

 ```

 ## Additional setup steps
+There is a series of operations to execute in order to configure the project.

 ### Cron jobs
+Is required to set a recurrent job to execute the following commands:

 * Everyday at 00:01 AM the system should execute the *users_birthday_check*
 CLI command.